waqarabbas123/React-Netflix-Clone/README.md

-Using the react i can make a clone of netflix .
+Using react library i can make a clone of netflix webite for pc's.